blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How to Make My Website Load Articles Without Redirecting.md

 - The content will be directly available to read without the Index page (`website.com/Aritcle Name.html`)
 	- But it will not have the ToC tree, which is okay as we don't care about the Index if we want just the content URL.
 	- This way, for one, we will be avoiding duplication of data by keeping the ToC tree separately
-	- But again, it could've been the case for this website by dynamically loading it, but ObsidianHTML chose not to do that, which is more likely due to not having much space consideration more than is being plain simple to do so.
+	- ObsidianHTML chose not to do that, probably just to keep the codebase simpler.